medialesson/config-settings/angular/eslint/eslint.md

 Two different formats are available:

-- _Flat_: Newer format defined as `eslint.config.js` files.
+- _Flat_: Newer format defined as `eslint.config.cjs` files.
 It is the standard style when working with Nx version 20+ and ESLint 9+.
 It offers a streamlined configuration approach, making it easier to manage and understand.

 - _eslintrc_: Codebases working on older versions of Nx and ESLint can instead rely on the legacy _eslintrc_ format,